-California Republicans in the fall of 2020 reportedly set up their own drop-off boxes for voters to leave mail-in ballots for the upcoming November general election.
+A controversy broke out in the fall of 2020 when California Republicans set up their own ballot drop-off boxes for voters to leave mail-in ballots for the November general election.
 The controversy initially circulated around an Oct.
 8, 2020, tweet posted by Jordan Tygh, a regional field director for the California GOP.

-The online fury over Tygh’s post and the drop-boxes prompted Snopes readers to ask whether it was true that the California Republicans had installed unofficial mail-in ballot drop-boxes.
-(And as Tygh’s post indicates, some of them were misleadingly labeled “official.”)
+The online fury over the tweet and the drop boxes prompted Snopes readers in October 2020 to ask whether it was true that the California Republicans had installed the unofficial mail-in ballot drop boxes.

-California Secretary of State Alex Padilla, during an Oct.
-12 news conference, said multiple fake drop-boxes had been installed in Fresno, Los Angeles, and Orange counties.
-Padilla’s office and California Attorney General Xavier Becerra issued cease-and-desist letters to state and county Republican parties.
+Then-California Secretary of State Alex Padilla, during an Oct.
+12 news conference, said multiple drop boxes had been installed in Fresno, Los Angeles, and Orange counties.
+Padilla’s office and then-California Attorney General Xavier Becerra issued cease-and-desist letters to state and county Republican parties.

 Ballot collection, sometimes referred to as “ballot harvesting,” is the practice of a voter designating a third party to deliver a mail-in ballot to election officials.
 It’s legal in many states, including California.

-What is not legal, according to the Secretary of State’s Office, is posing as an election officer and “handling, counting, or canvassing of any ballots” by anyone who isn’t an election officer.
-That includes setting up unofficial ballot-collection boxes.
-Violating the law is a felony that could result in two to four years in prison, if a person is convicted.
+What was not legal, according to the Secretary of State’s Office, is posing as an election officer and “handling, counting, or canvassing of any ballots” by anyone who isn’t an election officer.
+Violating the law is a felony that could result in two to four years in prison, if a person is convicted, officials had stated.

 Election officials ordered California Republicans to remove the unauthorized boxes by Oct.
-15, with Becerra warning that his office would take further legal action if needed.
+15, with Becerra warning that his office would take legal action.

 “Without equivocation,” Becerra had stated, the drop boxes set up by California Republicans “are illegal.”
-He added, “If you participate in those activities, you are knowingly engaging in activity that is against the law,” Becerra said during the news conference.
-“So please understand what you are doing.”
+He added, “If you participate in those activities, you are knowingly engaging in activity that is against the law.”

-In a press conference held Oct.
-16, Padilla and Becerra told reporters that the California GOP had, “agreed not to place unauthorized ballot drop boxes outdoors, leave drop boxes unattended or present them as official, the party said it will continue to accept ballots delivered by voters to local party offices and secure them in boxes attended by staff or volunteers,” according to NPR.
+In a news conference held Oct.
+16, Padilla and Becerra told reporters that the California GOP had, “agreed not to place unauthorized ballot drop boxes outdoors, leave drop boxes unattended or present them as official, the party said it will continue to accept ballots delivered by voters to local party offices and secure them in boxes attended by staff or volunteers,” per NPR.